Dataset Reports Overview

 - Select a font for this Table

-- Check Grand Totals to your data and optionally relabel this field
+- Grand Totals: Activate this checkbox to add totals to every column and optionally relabel this field

 Sections and Grouping provide an easy way to customize your Table for easy viewing.